 What Size Shrimp Should I Use to Make This Scampi Recipe?

-To read more about shrimp sizing and what to look for at the seafood market, check out my recipe post for Bacon-Wrapped Shrimp with Bourbon Glaze, under the “Shopping for Shrimp” heading.
+To read more about shrimp counts and what to look for at the seafood market, check out my Shrimp Sizes reference guide.

 You can certainly make this easy shrimp scampi recipe with smaller shrimp, and might even prefer to do so if you’re serving the dish over spaghetti.
 For the best texture, the smallest I ever use is jumbo, or 21/25.